piured/courel/README-doxy.md

 There is another aspect of holds that is somewhat judged: its activeness.
 The activeness of a hold is a property that determines if a hold is active or not.
 An active hold can be reacted to it, and an inactive hold cannot.
 You can also think of an inactive hold as a hold that has been missed.
 For example, holds in DDR are missed when the user releases the hold before the end of its life, or in Courel terminology, become inactive.

-To determine the activennes of holds, specially for `Courel.Loader.Notes.DdrStyleHold` and `Courel.Loader.Notes.DdrStyleRollHold`, it is useful to check out the methods `Courel.Loader.Notes.DdrStyleHold.GetElapsedTimeInactive` and `Courel.Loader.Notes.DdrStyleRollHold.GetElapsedTimeActive`.
+To determine the activennes of holds, specially for [DdrStyleHold](@ref Courel.Loader.Notes.DdrStyleHold) and [DdrStyleRollHold](@ref Courel.Loader.Notes.DdrStyleRollHold), it is useful to check out the methods [GetElapsedtimeInactive](@ref Courel.Loader.Notes.DdrStyleHold.GetElapsedTimeInactive) and [GetElapsedTimeActive](@ref Courel.Loader.Notes.DdrStyleRollHold.GetElapsedTimeActive).
 They return the elapsed time in seconds since the hold was last held or released, respectively.
 You can use a threshold to establish a criterion do determine if a hold is active or not.
 [PiuStyleHold](@ref Courel.Loader.Notes.PiuStyleHold)s, at least in the original Pump It Up arcade, are always active (you can hit them anytime).

 ## Asking for judgments

-Courel asks for judgments through an instance of a class derivate from `Courel.Judge.IJudge` when appropiate.
-This class must be implemented appropiately by the user of Courel, and it is passed to and existing `Courel.Sequencer` instance via the `Courel.Sequencer.SetIJudge` method.
+Courel asks for judgments through an instance of a class derivate from [IJudge](@ref Courel.Judge.IJudge) when appropiate.
+This class must be implemented appropiately by the user of Courel, and it is passed to and existing [Sequencer](@ref Courel.Sequencer) instance via the [SetIJudge](@ref Courel.Sequencer.SetIJudge) method.

 @page input-events Input Events

 [TOC]

 Courel does not provide any means to capture input events.
 It is up to the user to implement this.
-Input events must be passed to Courel via `Courel.Sequencer.Tap` and `Courel.Sequencer.Lift` method calls for tap and lift events, respectively.
-Hold states are retrieved by setting an instance of `Courel.Input.IHoldInput` via the `Courel.Sequencer.SetIHoldInput` method.
+Input events must be passed to Courel via [Tap](@ref Courel.Sequencer.Tap) and [Lift](@ref Courel.Sequencer.Lift) method calls for tap and lift events, respectively.
+Hold states are retrieved by setting an instance of [IHoldInput](@ref Courel.Input.IHoldInput) via the [SetIHoldInput](@ref Courel.Sequencer.SetIHoldInput) method.
 This class must be implemented appropiately by the user of Courel.

 @page sequencer-events Sequencer Events

 [TOC]

 Events are the way Courel communicates with the outer world to notify something relevant has happened during runtime, allowing you to react to it accordingly.
-You subscribe to sequencer events by implementing the interface `Courel.Subsciption.ISubscriber` and passing an instance of it to the `Courel.Sequencer.AddSubscriber` method.
+You subscribe to sequencer events by implementing the interface [ISubscriber](@ref Courel.Subscription.ISubscriber) and passing an instance of it to the [AddSubscriber](@ref Courel.Sequencer.AddSubscriber) method.
 You can pass as many subscribers as you want, and all of them will be notified when an event occurs.

 In the following sections we will review the events that Courel can notify to subscribers.

-## OnMissedSingleNotesOnRow
+## Missed notes on Row

-This event is triggered as soon as any `Courel.Loader.Notes.SingleNote` in a row has been judged as miss.
-Remember that missed notes are dependant on your implementation of `Courel.Judge.IJudge`.
+[OnMissedSingleNotesOnRow](@ref Courel.Subscription.ISubscriber.OnMissedSingleNotesOnRow) event is triggered as soon as any [SingleNote](@ref Courel.Loader.Notes.SingleNote) in a row has been judged as miss.
+Remember that missed notes are dependant on your implementation of [IJudge](@ref Courel.Judge.IJudge).
 The event is triggered only once per each row.
 If a row is rolled back, the same row can trigger the event again.

 Use this event for example to break the combo, trigger a miss tween, or play a sound effect.

-## OnHoverReceptorSingleNotes
+## SingleNotes passing the judgment row

-This event is triggered as soon as the action time \f$v\f$ of notes in a row is equal to the song time \f$t\f$ (by definition, all notes in the same row have the same action time \f$v\f$).
+[OnHoveringReceptorSingleNotes](@ref Courel.Subscription.ISubscriber.OnHoveringReceptorSingleNotes) is triggered as soon as the action time \f$v\f$ of notes in a row is equal to the song time \f$t\f$ (by definition, all notes in the same row have the same action time \f$v\f$).
 This means that this method is called when the notes are expected to be actioned for the user.
 The event is triggered only once per each row.
 If a row is rolled back, the same row can trigger the event again.

 Use this event for example to assist the player with timing by playing a clap sound effect.

-## OnActiveHold
+## Active holds in action range

-This event is triggered when a hold is in action range and active.
+[OnActiveHold](@ref Courel.Subscription.ISubscriber.OnActiveHold) is triggered when a hold is in action range and active.
 Recall that a hold is active when it can be reacted to, and that it is part of the judging system to assess the activeness of a hold.

 The **action range** of a hold though, is defined as the difference between the action time \f$v\f$ of the hold and the end action time \f$v\f$ of the hold.
 We say that a hold is in action range when the song time \f$t\f$ is greater or equal to the action time and less or equal to the end action time.
 In other words, this method is called when the hold is expected to be held by the user, as long as it is active.